garylirocks/quickrefs/azure-active-directory.markdown

 How admins consent to an app:

-- When an admin logs in to the app for the first time (in the `/authorize` endpoint), them would be asked if they would consent on behalf of the entire tenant
+- When an admin logs in to the app for the first time (in the `/authorize` endpoint), they would be asked if they would consent on behalf of the entire tenant
 - In the Portal, click button in either "Enterprise applications" -> "Permissions" or "App registrations" -> "API permissions"
 - Use the admin consent endpoint
   - During sign-up or the first sign-in, you can redirect the user to the admin consent endpoint, `https://login.microsoftonline.com/\{tenant\}/v2.0/adminconsent?client_id={client-id}&state=12345&redirect_uri=http://localhost/myapp/permissions&scope=https://graph.microsoft.com/calendars.read https://graph.microsoft.com/mail.send`